Temporal Graph Reconfiguration for Always-Connected Graphs: Decision Problem

 Since there are at most $M$ edges in $\gcal_1$ that are not in $\gcal_2$, there are at most $M$ applications of \Cref{lm:difference}.
 As each application results in reconfiguration sequences of length at most $M$, both sequences $(\gcal_1, \cdots, \gcal_c)$ and $(\gcal_c, \cdots, \gcal_2)$ have at most length $M^2$.
 Therefore the total reconfiguration sequence has length at most $2M^2$.

-Since each application takes $\bigO(M^2)$ time, the total runtime is in $\bigO(M^3)$ and therefore in polynomial-time. \end{proof}
+Since each application takes $\bigO(M^2)$ time, the total running time is in $\bigO(M^3)$ and therefore in polynomial time. \end{proof}

-\section{\NP-hardness of Shortest Reconfiguration}
+\section{\APX-hardness of Shortest Reconfiguration}

-The natural next question is whether we can find a shortest reconfiguration sequence between two given graphs in polynomial-time.
+The natural next question is whether we can find a shortest reconfiguration sequence between two given graphs in polynomial time.
 We show that such an algorithm does not exist if $\PTIME\neq \NP$, even for graphs that have lifetime $T=2$.
 To do so, we show \NP-hardness of the following decision problem: Given two always-connected temporal graphs $\gcal_1, \gcal_2$ and $\ell\in \Na$, determine if there is a valid reconfiguration sequence from $\gcal_1$ to $\gcal_2$ of length at most $\ell$.
-We call this problem \LCSR.
+We call this problem \LCSRlong (\LCSR).
+In addition, we show that the corresponding minimization problem is \APX-hard.
+In particular, if $\PTIME \neq \NP$, the problem does not admit a polynomial-time approximation scheme (PTAS).